 resources for all the services in the Cloud Organization .

 In this setup, you create the VM instances in the service projects are created with the fully qualified URL or path of the subnet to be used in the XPN host project.
-These instances can also be created as part of a managed instance group, in which case, the subnetwork is specified as part of the instance templates.
-As a result, the instances are associated with the specified subnetworks in the XPN host project.
-The red dashed lines indicate which subnetwork the instances are associated with.
+These instances can also be created as part of a managed instance group, in which case, the subnet is specified as part of the instance templates.
+As a result, the instances are associated with the specified subnets in the XPN host project.
+The red dashed lines indicate which subnet the instances are associated with.

 IAM in XPN